isomerpages/moe-bukitviewsec/_admissions/DSA Admission Exercise/Direct School Admission.md

 trainings, and have the opportunity to participate in friendly matches and National School Games (NSG) competitions.</p>
 <p>For more information, please refer to the <a href="https://www.bukitviewsec.moe.edu.sg/our-curriculum/co-curricular/ccas/sport-and-games/volleyball/" rel="noopener noreferrer nofollow" target="_blank">CCA Webpage</a>.</p>
 <p><strong>The selection criteria and process for the talent areas will be updated from early-May.
-For more information on DSA-Sec, please refer to the MOE website at https://www.moe.gov.sg/dsa-sec.</strong>
+For more information on DSA-Sec, please refer to the MOE website at </strong>
+<a href="https://www.moe.gov.sg/dsa-sec" rel="noopener nofollow" target="_blank">https://www.moe.gov.sg/dsa-sec</a><strong>.</strong>
 </p>